 Infection & Fungus

-If you keep the acrylic paints over the week and continue it for months, you’ll likely get some infection and fungus on the nail corner.
+If you keep the acrylic nails over the week and continue it for months, you’ll likely get some infection and fungus on the nail corner.
 It happens because of the chemical reaction between EMA/MMA and your nail components.

 The fungus may lead to severe infection when you use the same acrylic nails for a long time and don’t let your nail grow naturally.
 That’s the first reason to avoid using acrylic nails regularly or often.
 However, it’s okay to design and have some gel nails once in a while.